Look into your mom’s purse and what do you find?

 If you work a 9-5 job, you could buy a long-acting sanitizer and use it in the morning before work, after lunch, and just before you head home for the day.

 A lot depends on your lifestyle, too.
-If you just got off public transit, passed through the airport, or shook a lot of hands, now’s the perfect time to sanitize!
+If you just got off public transit, passed through the airport, or shook a lot of hands, now’s the perfect time to sanitize! [tweet_quote] One of the most common mistakes people make with sanitizer is just not using enough. [/tweet_quote] Apply at least a dime-sized amount into your palm before rubbing your hands together.
+Be sure to cover all the surfaces of both hands, including between your fingers and up around your fingertips and nails.

 Finally, rub the sanitizer in until the product is totally dry (don’t touch anything until it is).
 It shouldn’t take more than about 30 seconds.